d3x0r/JSON6/README.md

 *humans to write and maintain* by hand.
 It does this by adding some minimal syntax features directly from ECMAScript 6.

-JSON6 remains a **strict subset of JavaScript**, adds **no new data types**, and **works with all existing JSON content**.
+JSON6 is a **superset of JavaScript**, although adds **no new data types**, and **works with all existing JSON content**.
+Some features allowed in JSON6 are not directly supported by Javascript; although all javascript parsable features can be used in JSON6, except functions or any other code construct, transporting only data save as JSON.

 JSON6 is *not* an official successor to JSON, and JSON6 content may *not* work with existing JSON parsers.
-For this reason, JSON6 files use a new .JSON6 extension. *(TODO: new MIME type needed too.)*
+For this reason, JSON6 files use a new .json6 extension. *(TODO: new MIME type needed too.)*

 The code is a **reference JavaScript implementation** for both Node.js